Frequently Asked Questions

 How should I prepare for my session?

-- Hydrate well for a few days before your session by drinking water regularly
+- Hydrate well for a few days before your session by drinking water regularly.

-- Eat a proper meal before you come so you do not arrive on an empty stomach
+- Eat a proper meal before you come so you do not arrive on an empty stomach.

-- Avoid alcohol and drugs for at least 24 hours before
+- Avoid alcohol and drugs for at least 24 hours before your appointment.

 Can I bring snacks or order food during the session?